 - They, the Filipino WWII veteran or surviving spouse, filed an immigrant petition for a family member and it was approved on or before the date they filed the request for parole; and

 - An immigrant visa is not yet available for their relatives.

 - The relationship existed on or before May 9, 2016.

 - The Filipino Veteran’s sons and daughters and their spouses, and their unmarried children under 21 years of age

 - The Filipino’s Veteran’s brothers and sisters and their spouses, and their unmarried children under 21 years of age.

 USCIS has strongly encouraged eligible individuals interested in requesting parole under the FWVP Program do so within 5 years from June 8, 2016.

 USCIS began accepting applications on June 8, 2016.

-Contact Our Immigration Law Firm In San Francisco, California
+Contact Our Immigration Law Firm In Oakland, California

 Contact our lawyers to learn more.